 In a world where more than 264 million of the entire population suffers from some kind of mental illness, it is very important to understand the concept of ESA.
 And how these furry friends help us in different ways.

-In reality, there are a variety of psychological, emotional, and social benefits of owning an emotional support dog or animal.
+In reality, there are a variety of psychological, emotional, and social benefits of owning an emotional support animal.
 Following are the ways in which these support animals can help disabled people:

 One of the key advantages of having a companion for emotional support is that it provides comfort and increases the levels of dopamine in the bloodstream.
 Especially those who may struggle with issues such as insomnia, suicidal thoughts, post-traumatic stress disorder, or certain phobias.